ADVANTICS/documentation/products/adb-pc-gn01/docs/mechanical_specs.md

 ### No-drip alternatives

 There are a number of no-drip fittings that can be installed instead of the straight barbed fitting.
-However, given that the hose connects to the manifold (distributor), it makes more sense to place the no-drip fittings there (so the disconnection happens on the manifold side, not on the converter side).
+However, given that the hose connects to the manifold (distributor), it is recommended to place the no-drip fittings there so the disconnection happens on the manifold side, and not on the converter side.